video

 Command-line interface for the visualization of tracking.

-usage: psifx video tracking samurai visualization [-h] --video VIDEO --masks
+usage: psifx video tracking sam3 visualization [-h] --video VIDEO --masks

 MASKS [MASKS ...]